dsdeur/do-something/README.md

 A simple yet powerful command runner.

 ## Highlights
-- **Quick access**: Two letter binary `ds` conveniently located on the keyboard for blazingly fast access.
+- **Quick access**: Two-letter binary `ds` conveniently located on the keyboard for blazingly fast access.
 - **Fuzzy search**: TUI with fuzzy search to easily find available commands
 - **Grouping**: Easy grouping and nesting of commands
 - **Aliases**: Create shortcuts and aliases for commands and groups